Electrical, Lighting

 2. Wemo Wi-Fi Smart Dimmer Switch

 The switch can also be accessed using Amazon Alexa or Google Home if you want to use voice commands to control the lights in your home.
-This dimmer’s capacity is 150W for dimmable LEDs or CFL, while it has a wattage capacity of 400W for dimmable incandescent light bulbs.
+This dimmer’s capacity is 150W for dimmable LEDs or CFL, while it has a wattage capacity 400W for dimmable incandescent light bulbs.

 3. Lutron Maestro Dual Dimmer and Switch

-If you are looking for a dual-purpose dimmer and switch, this one the right pick for you.
+If you are looking for a dual-purpose dimmer and switch, this one is the right pick for you.
 This classic dual dimmer switch can give you all the benefits of a dimmer while also serving as a regular on/off switch for your lights.

 4. GE Slide Dimmer Rocker Wall Switch